Final report for LNC16-379

 Pasture walks and discussions with the project team members were done in year 1

 We held one field day in Wright County in Year 2.
 There were 15 attendees.
-Three will be scheduled for 2019.
+Two field days and pasture walks in 2019.

 - Understanding of the potential tools available for measuring pasture productivity